Free Printable Worksheets

 10 free worksheets per day • 3 difficulty levels

 Subtraction looks simple on paper — you start with something and take some away.
-But it's actually one of the trickier concepts in early elementary math, because it asks children to hold two things in their head at once: the original amount and the amount being removed.
-That working memory demand is real, and it's why kids who breeze through addition can suddenly hit a wall when the minus sign appears.
+But it is actually one of the trickier concepts in early elementary math, because it asks children to hold two things in their head at once: the original amount and the amount being removed.
+That working memory demand is real, and it is why kids who breeze through addition can suddenly hit a wall when the minus sign appears.
+If your child is struggling, the problem is almost never that subtraction is "too hard" for them.
+The problem is that they need the problem made visible — with shapes, a number line, or physical objects — so the taking-away is something they can see, not just something they have to hold in memory.

 What You'll Practice